1. Office

 Flaws but not dealbreakers

-It’s a little flimsy, and the packaging isn’t great, so if you buy one, be sure to check for any plastic parts that might have gotten bumped out of place in transit.
+• It’s a little flimsy, and the packaging isn’t great.
+If you buy one, be sure to check for any plastic parts that might have gotten bumped out of place in transit.

-And if you use a Chromebook, you should be aware that the printer’s default settings might prevent it from working with Google Cloud Print; to get it working, you need to disable IPv6 in the Networking section of the printer’s web control panel.
-Lastly, keep in mind that this machine prints only in black and white, and it can’t copy, scan, or fax, either.
+• Chromebooks, Google Cloud Print, and this printer may not get along.
+The HL-L2460DW’s default settings might prevent it from working with Google Cloud Print.
+To get it working, you need to disable IPv6 in the Networking section of the printer’s web control panel.

 Specs